soccerGB/MSIExperiment/Readme.md

    1. Build and launch MSIServiceClient container image.

+      C:\github\MSIRequestProxy\pythonOn1709>docker build -t pythonon1709 .
-      MSIClientContainer\docker build -t MSIServiceContainer .
+      C:\github\MSIRequestProxy\MSIClientContainer>docker build -t msiservicecontainer .

+         - The msiservicecontainer image depends on pythonon1709 for setting up a simple http server.

-         Inside the image, the following new route added into its routing table as part of the container startup sequence.
+         - Inside the msiservicecontainer image, the following new route added into its routing table as part of the container startup sequence.
 This is needed for enabling accessing MSI from inside the MSIServiceClient container

             New-NetRoute –DestinationPrefix "169.254.169.254/32" –InterfaceIndex $ifIndex –NextHop $gatewayIP

-      Launch the proxycontainer with MSIServiceClient as its label docker run -it --label  MSIServiceClient MSIServiceClientImageName
+      Launch the proxycontainer with MSIServiceClient as its label

+            docker run -it --label  MSIServiceClient msiservicecontainer

    2. Build and launch the Proxycontainer with MSIProxyContainer as its label